G1DO/fos/README.md

 2. Start Debugging → <kbd>F5</kbd>.
 3. Fix your bugs!

+---

 ## 5. Contribute

 * Submit a PR with proposed changes — contributions are welcome.
-* Open an Issue if something is wrong or unclear.
+* Open an Issue if something is unclear or broken.